 Workzone West is a seven level “A” grade office building with 15,602sqm NLA located on the outskirts of the Perth CBD in Western Australia.
 The building is owned by Elanor Funds Management and managed by Knight Frank Australia.

-In December 2018 Infrared Services was awarded the electrical maintenance contract for the property on a three year term.
-As Infrared Services have worked closely with Knight Frank Australia on many similar assets in the past, and collaboratively creating significant improvements to energy efficiency in the process, we were excited to see what could be achieved at this property.
+In December 2018 Infrared Services was awarded the electrical maintenance contract for the property on a three-year term.
+As Infrared Services have worked closely with Knight Frank Australia on many similar assets in the past, and collaboratively created significant improvements to energy efficiency in the process, we were excited to see what could be achieved at this property.

-On the electrical infrastructure side the opportunities for improvement at this asset consisted primarily of upgrades to the lighting and lighting controls.
-All lighting solutions were carefully selected to ensure they met with the original design intent and aesthetic of the building, and importantly did not compromise illumination levels or general appearance in any areas.
-It should be noted that all depleted lamps, batteries, and luminaire bodies were carefully recycled in accordance with environmental best practice.
-Infrared Services is always able to provide recycling certificates for every lighting upgrade project, and as a responsible and highly respected blue chip asset manager Knight Frank Australia would accept nothing less.
+On the electrical infrastructure side, the opportunities for improvement at this asset consisted primarily of upgrades to the lighting and lighting controls.
+All lighting solutions were carefully selected to ensure they met with the original design intent and aesthetic of the building and importantly did not compromise illumination levels or general appearance in any areas.
+It should be noted that all depleted lamps, batteries, and luminaire bodies were carefully recycled in accordance with environmental best practices.
+Infrared Services is always able to provide recycling certificates for every lighting upgrade project, and like a responsible and highly respected blue-chip asset manager Knight Frank Australia would accept nothing less.

 STAGE 1 – CARPARK LIGHTING – 3rd QUARTER 2019